 Prior to Semtex V8, nonlinear product terms were dealiased in the Fourier direction (only) when using the serial version of dns.
 Partly for consistency across serial and parallel computations, and partly for simplicity, dealiasing was subsequently removed from the code.
 This can somewhat degrade the rate of exponential convergence of results in the Fourier direction for serial execution, compared to earlier releases.
-Results for parallel execution are unchanged.
+Results for parallel execution are unchanged from before, since no dealiasing was ever employed for parallel executables.
+We note that in lieu of dealiasing, a weak application of spectral vanishing viscosity (see § 4.12) can have beneficial effects at high wavenumbers when resolution is marginal (typically, when Reynolds numbers are high).

-4.5 Wall fluxes
+4.5 Wall fluxes, forces, torques

 A file called session.flx is used to store the integral over the wall group boundaries of viscous and pressure stresses (i.e. lift and drag forces).
 Output is done every IO_HIS steps.
 For each direction (x, y, z), the outputs are in turn the pressure, viscous, and total force per unit length (in z).
 In 2D the z-components are always zero, while in 3D the z-component pressure force is always zero, owing to the fact that the geometry is invariant in that direction.
-For cylindrical geometries, the output values are forces per radian (in the x and y directions) and torque per radian (in the x direction) rather than forces per unit length.
+For cylindrical geometries, the output values are forces per radian (in the x and y directions) and torque per radian (in the z direction) rather than forces per unit length.